 This archeological center Almoina is not only for history buffs.
 True, it is very rich in archaeological treasures, but it is well presented.

 This center shares understanding and interpretation of the prehistoric world.
-It has also has Roman and Islamic foundations and finds.
+It also has Roman and Islamic foundations and finds.

 Note: The lighting is low so watch your step.